southnx/southnx.github.io/_pages/about.md

 ## News
 - November 2025: One paper on visual reasoning is accepted to WACV 2026.

-- October 2025: One paper is accepted to NeurIPS 2025 Workshop on Efficient Reasoning.

 - June 2025: One paper is accepted to ACM MM 2025.

 - February 2025: One paper is accepted to ICCV 2025.